 When an individual experiences traumatic events in childhood, this system can be compromised, as a result, they become less prone to the negative side effects of opioids, such as nausea and dizziness, and more sensitive to its pleasurable effects.

 These findings were further explored in a study in which physically healthy people were given morphine, with some having experience of childhood trauma and others with no such experience.
 The trauma group reported enjoying the effects of morphine more than the group who did not experience childhood trauma, thus suggesting a link between childhood trauma and OUD.

 Several therapeutic treatments are available if you or a loved one suffers from opioid addiction and have experienced childhood trauma.

 Rehabilitation centers provide solutions including cognitive-behavioral therapy (CBT), talking therapies, and medication to help to overcome opioid addiction.

 Dual diagnosis treatment is also available.
 This particular treatment is highly effective as it helps treat both the addiction and the childhood trauma and reduces the risk of relapse.

 Understanding the link between childhood trauma and opioid addiction can help to destigmatize OUD.
-The holistic treatment options available will enable those suffering to live a happy and healthy future.
+The treatment options available will enable those suffering to live a happy and healthy future.